 - Install communal and boundary fencing to public or adjoining private land (not dividing fences between homes)

-- Remove dead, diseased or dangerous trees in communal back gardens
+- Remove dead, diseased or dangerous trees in communal back gardens and in street properties, after assessment

 Find out how to report a repair, or go straight to our online report a repair form.